wp-plugins/formidable/readme.txt

 [Formidable FAQs](http://blog.strategy11.com/formidable-faqs/ "Formidable FAQs")

 == Changelog ==
+= 1.01.02 =
+* Updated the form builder page with a little more simplicity and less clutter
+* PRO: Added a warning message if Pro is not activated

 = 1.01.01 =
 * Fixed bug preventing stylesheet override on individual forms
 * PRO: Backed out pretty permalinks